Yonava/CoLab/README.md

   CoLab rides the wave of real-time collaboration using Socket.io.
 Edit with your team without worrying about sinking ships or sinking deadlines, completing your titanic missions without Titanic results.

 - Power in Number:
-  Our dataset parsing and graphing technology can take a spreadsheet and turn it into beautiful visualizations because we know that great results are built on a foundation of great data.
+  As engineers, we know great results are built on a foundation of great data.
+Our dataset parsing and graphing technology can take a spreadsheet and turn it into beautiful visualizations without wasting time formatting.